RoarkGit/Blue-Academy/content/savage-guides/alexander/a4s.md

 type: savage-guide
 ---

-_What fun is there in merely restating the facts?
-Never one to be content with the truth, the wandering minstrel has taken the liberty of retelling the tale of your journey into Alexander with his trademark embellishments.
-Some may question the value of such entertainment, but none can deny the skill with which he weaves his tapestry of song and verse, immersing you in memory..._

 ## Overview

 This is the fourth fight in the Morbol raid series and is one of the easier